Fermi-surface transformation across the pseudogap critical point of the cuprate superconductor La$_{1.6-x}$Nd$_{0.4}$Sr$_{x}$CuO$_4$: Results

-At $p=0.24$, it is certainly reasonable to interpret \nH~as a carrier density (with units of holes / Cu atom), since the data yield \nH(0)~$= 1.3 \pm 0.1$ and the Luttinger rule requires the carrier density to be $n = 1+p = 1.24$ for a single large hole-like Fermi surface.
-By itself, the drop in \nH~below \pstar~does not necessarily imply a drop in carrier density, for it could be due to a change in Fermi surface curvature, such as could occur at a nematic quantum critical point.\cite{Nie2014} However, the fact that $\rho(T)$ shows an increase at low $T$, does imply a loss of carriers.
-A drop of carrier density from $1+p$ to $p$ will cause the resistivity at $T=0$ to increase by a factor $(1+p)/p$, if the mobility does not change (we show in sec.~III.~D that it changes very little).
-It is remarkable that this factor is precisely what is observed in Nd-LSCO, as noted earlier for $p = 0.20$,\cite{Daou2009} in the sense that the resistivity at $T \to 0$, $\rho(0)$, is larger than the residual resistivity the metal would have at that doping, $\rho_0$, if the pseudogap did not cause an upturn.
-Indeed, at $p = 0.20$, $\rho(0)/\rho_0 = 5.8$,\cite{Daou2009} while $(1+p)/p = 6$.
+At $p=0.24$, it is certainly reasonable to interpret \nH~as a carrier density (with units of holes/Cu atom), since the data yield \nH(0)~$= 1.3 \pm 0.1$ and the Luttinger rule requires the carrier density to be $n = 1+p = 1.24$ for a single large holelike Fermi surface.
+By itself, the drop in \nH~below \pstar~does not necessarily imply a drop in carrier density, for it could be due to a change in Fermi-surface curvature, such as could occur at a nematic quantum critical point [\onlinecite{Nie2014}].
+However, the fact that $\rho(T)$ shows an increase at low $T$, does imply a loss of carriers.
+A drop of carrier density from $1+p$ to $p$ will cause the resistivity at $T=0$ to increase by a factor $(1+p)/p$, if the mobility does not change (we show in Sec.~III.~D that it changes very little).
+It is remarkable that this factor is precisely what is observed in Nd-LSCO, as noted earlier for $p = 0.20$ [\onlinecite{Daou2009}], in the sense that the resistivity at $T \to 0$, $\rho(0)$, is larger than the residual resistivity the metal would have at that doping, $\rho_0$, if the pseudogap did not cause an upturn.
+Indeed, at $p = 0.20$, $\rho(0)/\rho_0 = 5.8$ [\onlinecite{Daou2009}], while $(1+p)/p = 6$.

-Following ref.~\onlinecite{Laliberte2016}, we define the carrier density \nrho~derived from $\rho(T)$, as \nrho~$\equiv (1+p) [\rho_0/\rho(0)]$.
+Following Ref.~\onlinecite{Laliberte2016}], we define the carrier density \nrho~derived from $\rho(T)$, as \nrho~$\equiv (1+p) [\rho_0/\rho(0)]$.
 By construction, this gives \nrho~$= 1 + p$ at $p = 0.24$ since at that doping there is no upturn, and $\rho(0) = \rho_0$.
-In Fig.~8a, we plot \nrho~vs $p$ and see that \nrho~$= p$, within error bars, at $p = 0.20$, 0.21 and 0.22.
-Note that correcting for the positive MR will increase \nrho~by at most 11~\% (see below), which is within the error bars of the data points in Fig.~8a.
+In Fig.~8, we plot \nrho~vs $p$ [using MR-corrected values of $\rho(0)$] and see that \nrho~$\simeq p$, at $p = 0.20$, 0.21 and 0.22.
+Note, that the drop in \nrho~starts earlier than the drop in \nH.
+In Sec.~IV.~C, we mention a possible explanation for this difference.